The Ski Pad

 Modern ski chalet mudroom detail with heated, large-format floor tiles, board-formed concrete wall and wood details

-Contemporary Blu Mountain chalet in final stages of construction, with screened outdoor seating area, and attached sauna
+Contemporary Blue Mountain chalet with board formed concrete, black metal siding, screened outdoor seating area, and attached sauna

 Architectural sketch of a modern, Scandi-style family chalet designed by ERA Architects, currently being built by Blake Farrow Project Management